pluralsh/cluster-api-migration/README.md

 plural deploy
 ```

-Once AKS is up and running you can start the migration by setting following tags on it:
+Once AKS is up and running you can start the migration by generating `values.yaml` using this repo and move it to artifacts repo:

-- `sigs.k8s.io_cluster-api-provider-azure_cluster_aaa` : `owned`
-- `sigs.k8s.io_cluster-api-provider-azure_role` : `common`

-Generate new `values.yaml` using this repo and move it to artifacts repo:

 ```sh
 cp $WORKSPACE/values.yaml $WORKSPACE/plural-artifacts/bootstrap/helm/cluster-api-cluster/
 ```

+Set following tags on AKS:

+- `sigs.k8s.io_cluster-api-provider-azure_cluster_aaa` : `owned`
+- `sigs.k8s.io_cluster-api-provider-azure_role` : `common`

-Then you can install new recipe:
+Install new recipe:

 ```sh
 plural bundle install bootstrap azure-cluster-api